cisco-open/ResponsibleAI/Rai Documentation/docs/RaiModule/RAI in Model Selection.rst

 **Model Selection**
 ===================

-Model selection is the process of selecting one of the models as the final ML-model for a training dataset.
+Model selection is the process of selecting one of the models as the final ML model for a training dataset.

 - To figure this out, RAI will usually come up with some kind of evaluation metric.
-- Then it will divide the training dataset into 3 parts: Training set, Validation set(sometimes called development), and a Test dataset.
+- Then it will divide the training dataset into three parts: A training set, a Validation set(sometimes called development), and a Test dataset.

  - **The Training** - It is used to fit the models,
  - **The Validation** - It is used to estimate prediction error for model selection,
  - **The Test set** - It is used to do a final evaluation and assessment of the generalization error of the chosen model on the test dataset.

-- This way, we can determine the model with the lowest generalization error.It refers to the performance of the model on unseen data, i.e. data that the model hasn’t been trained on.
+- This way, we can determine the model with the lowest generalization error.
+It refers to the performance of the model on unseen data, i.e., data that the model hasn’t been trained on.

 .. admonition:: Example
     :class: dropdown

-    We may have a dataset for which we are interested in visualizing performance of individual case.
+    We may have a dataset for which we are interested in visualizing the performance of the individual case.
 We do not know beforehand as to which model will perform best on this problem, as it is unknowable.
-Therefore, we fit and evaluate a suite of different models on the problem.
+Therefore, we fit and evaluate a suite of different models for the problem.

-- Rai can help us in Model selection
+- Rai can help us with the Model selection
 - We can select a Project here

 .. container:: toggle, toggle-hidden